An engineering professor with two students.

 Service Opportunities

-Created in 1909, the Board of Regents, State of Iowa, governs the University of Iowa, Iowa State University, the University of Northern Iowa, the Iowa Braille and Sight-Saving School, and the Iowa School for the Deaf.
+Created in 1909, the Iowa Board of Regents provides governance and oversight to Iowa's three public universities - the University of Iowa, Iowa State University, and University of Northern Iowa.
 The nine Regents (one of whom must be a full-time student enrolled at one of the three state universities) are appointed for staggered six-year terms by the Governor, subject to confirmation by the Iowa Senate.
 The Board maintains a listing current members and staff contacts at their website.

 The president, appointed by the Board of Regents, is the principal officer of the university, with additional administrative responsibility assigned to the executive vice president and provost, the vice president for finance and operations, the vice president for research and economic development, and the vice president for student life.